Ayush-Noorani/Agile-Project/README.md

-# each folder has an Readme related to that folder
+# each folder has a Readme related to that folder

 # start project